raghavanvishnu/Assignment_Main_branch_Dissertation_Capstone/README.md

 the streamlit application : Folder for the same : https://github.com/raghavanvishnu/Assignment_Main_branch_Dissertation_Capstone/blob/main/Capstone_Deployment.zip

-How to use the streamlit application - Credits-Yogeshwarachary
+How to use the streamlit application
 1. Download the zip file and extract the zip file in easy accessible folder.
 2. Open Visual Studio Code
 3. Open the Folder where you have extracted the Zip file (Complete Folder name needs to be added here)